zhoushengisnoob/HINE/README.md

 |  [SPE](https://dl.acm.org/citation.cfm?id=3186073)  | WWW 2018 |  [Theano](https://github.com/vwz/SPE) |
 |  IPE |  KDD 2018 |  |

+# TIPS
+If you find this repository useful to your research or work, it is really appreciate to star this repository.

 # Acknowledgement
 Thanks for [Zhen-Zhang](https://github.com/cszhangzhen)'s contribution in collectting the methods!